 8. McLane Creek Nature Trail, Capitol State Forest

 This gentle nature loop offers streamside views of spawning chum salmon in November and early December, depending on rainfall.
-In past years, Salmon Stewards have been stationed at McLane Creek on November weekends — likely not for 2021, unfortunately.
+Salmon Stewards will once again be stationed at McLane Creek on November weekends.
 To reach the McLane Creek Nature Trail from Olympia, drive west on Mud Bay Road and turn south onto Delphi Road.
 Turn right at the sign for the trail.
 You will need a Discover Pass to park.

 9. Kennedy Creek, Mason County, northwest of Olympia